Statically-Sized Storage Types

 syntax means we're switching namespaces to that of thestorage

-block. - Each storage read expression is used to initialize a
+block. - Each storage read expression is used in the initializer of a local variable.
+In fact, storage

-variable.
-In fact, storage read expressions can only ever be used to initializestate
+read expressions can only ever be used in initializers of local variables.
+Using a storage

-variables.
-Using a storage read expression in other contexts, such as inconstraint storage::x == 5
+read expression in other contexts, such as in

-, is illegal. - Fields or elements of a compound type in storage can be accessed individually, as in
+, is currently illegal. - Fields or elements of a compound type in storage can be accessed individually, as in

 storage::t.1